skolarski/kenyantutors/README.md

 # kenyantutors
-This repository contains all custom alterations and additions made to the proprietary GrupoChat script, which powers KenyanTutors.com — a group chat and tutoring support platform for Kenyan students.
+This repository contains all custom alterations and additions made to the proprietary Grupo Chat script, which powers KenyanTutors.com — a group chat and tutoring support platform for Kenyan students.

 It includes: